An impressive voice over demo will lead casting directors to hire you for voice over projects and help launch your voice acting career.

 - Emotion-oriented demos (showcasing your ability to read in different vocal styles)

 - Tour guide for places of interest, local attractions, and museums

 - Age-specific voice demos

 - Movie trailers

 - Digital video ads

-Once again, and this cannot be stressed enough, avoid the prospect of copyright infringement by using fictitious movies, names, places, etc.
+Once again—and this cannot be stressed enough—avoid the prospect of copyright infringement by using fictitious movies, names, places, and so on.